mayadata-io/deployment-automation-playground/README.md

 # deployment-automation-playground
-Repo for comparing deployment automation tools like argo and terraform
+Repo for comparing deployment automation tools like argo and terraform.